Premiere Pro CC 2019 may be damaging some MacBook Pro speakers

-We don't often heard about software physically damaging hardware, and it's generally not widespread, which makes the "Premiere blew my macbook pro speakers" thread on Adobe's Premiere Pro forum all the more notable
+We don't often hear about software physically damaging hardware, and it's generally not widespread, which makes the "Premiere blew my macbook pro speakers" thread on Adobe's Premiere Pro forum all the more notable.

 There aren't extensive complaints, though when 9to5Mac posted the news, readers piped up with "it happened to me too" comments to its Twitter account.
 It also seems to be limited to the 15-inch 2018 MacBook Pro.